zen-ham/zen-ham/README.md

 Apollo wrapped up with Helios, an 8 bit console with custom ISA, Audio engine, Visual engine, and assembler.

 ## Contact
-If you wish to reach out for any reason, add me on discord: @z_h_, or [join my community](https://discord.gg/MfgBB9cPBa).
+If you wish to reach out for any reason, add me on discord: @z_h_.

 <div align="center">
 <a href="https://github.com/zen-ham" target="_blank">